tlkh/text-emotion-classification/README.md

 We introduce dropout and L2 regularisation at specific portions of the network (especially the higher kernel sizes) to reduce the possibility of over fitting the training data.

+Also it actually looks like a mass balance.

 ## Dataset

 ### Original Dataset